 fbs is the fastest way to create a Python GUI.
 It solves common pain points such as packaging and deployment.
-Based on Qt, fbs represents a lightweight alternative to Electron.
+Based on Python and Qt, fbs is a lightweight alternative to Electron.

 Unlike other solutions, fbs makes packaging easy.
-Create installers for your app in seconds and distribute them to your users – on Windows, Mac and Linux!
+Create an installer for your app in seconds and distribute it to your users – on Windows, Mac and Linux!

 Applications built with fbs have been installed on tens of thousands of machines.
 It encapsulates years of experience.
 This ensures your app runs on your users' computers.